-Old-style piles were made from concrete, and over time, or if the house moves, these tend to deteriorate and crumble.
-Nowadays, repiling a house occurs with new-style piles that are made from treated timber that is load-tested and designed to last at least 100 years.
-Wrightway only uses the latest technology, ensuring your home will remain stable and can endure nature's unpredictable surprises as best as possible.
+Old-style piles were made from concrete, and over time, or if the house moves, these tend to deteriorate and crumble and deteriorate the foundations.
+Nowadays in New Zealand, repiling house foundations occurs with new-style piles that are made from treated timber that are load-tested and designed to last at least 100 years.
+Wrightway only uses the latest technology when lifting and recalibrating houses, ensuring your home will remain stable, you're floors are perfectly balanced, and your home can endure nature's unpredictable surprises as best as possible.

 The House Repiling Process